SkelliBoi/Humble-Warden/README.md

 The Just a Humble Warden modlist is my attempt to create a Dragon Age: Origins modlist using Wabbajack.
 If you don't know what Wabbajack is, you should check it out here: <https://www.wabbajack.org/#/>

-The goal of this modlist is to create a version of the game that plays smoothly (without encountering any annoying bugs), has some graphical and texture improvements, and adds some changes to improve the quality of life.
-Basically, to create the ideal version of the game that I would like to play.
+The goal of this modlist is to create a complete, bug-free experience with graphical improvements, quality of life changes, and fixed contuinity errors.
+The real Ultimate Edition.

 THIS MODLIST HAS NOT YET BEEN EXTENSIVELY TESTED!
 YOU COULD ENCOUNTER BUGS USING IT SO BE AWARE!